prince-bojji/AgapSyon-WebApp/README.md

 ## Contributing

-We welcome contributions from everyone.
-If you're interested in improving the project, please follow the steps below:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
 3. Commit your Changes (`git commit -m 'Add some feature'`)